Allegion has mobilized a cross-functional ESG Council to support our ongoing commitment to

 environmental, social and governance matters.

 Allegion strives to create a company where all people feel welcome and valued.
 We know it's a journey but, together, the people of Allegion are creating a more inclusive workplace and a more equitable, better world.
-Each section shows the progress of where we've been and the goals for where we are going.
+Each section below shows the progress of where we've been and the goals for where we are going.

 Environmental